raulalmuzara/power-bi-eda/README.md

-# power-bi-eda
+# Testing Power BI features to create interactive reports
-Exploratory data analysis of three datasets in Power BI.
+Exploratory data analysis of three datasets (bank-customers.csv, restaurant-customers.csv and online-retail.xlsx) in Power BI.
+The .pbix file is the interactive report.
+It has two pages dedicated to each dataset.
+We test a variety of data filtering and representation techniques (charts, trees, maps, cards and slicers).
+The visuals are interconnected and they cross-filter each other.
+We can interact with them and see how they change based on the selection of specific data.
+In this way, we can extract information about particular groups of instances and identify valuable patterns or correlations.
+A static .pdf is also provided as a preview.